Q: How can I assist my student with their career choices and concerns?

 Listen to your student’s career concerns and ideas.
 You can provide support, feedback, and information as new interests and goals develop.
 Talk about your own work, your industry, and your employer.
 Discuss different workplace cultures and offer to have your student job-shadow you or a friend for a day to experience different types of environments.
 Share your own values, interests, and goals, but respect your student's interests, especially if they differ from your own.

-Help your daughter or son maintain a strong, positive self-image.
+Help your student maintain a strong, positive self-image.
 Self-confidence is a critical personal attribute in the job search process.
-What skills, values, personality traits, and enduring interests have you observed in your daughter or son?
+What skills, values, personality traits, and enduring interests have you observed in your student?
 Share how much you admire these qualities and recognize they represent great assets to a future career.

-Provide personal contacts for your daughter or son.
+Provide personal contacts for your student.
 Neighbors, friends, and relatives are great resources for informational interviews.
 These face-to-face connections with professionals in your student's field of interest can be vital, as up to 80 percent of jobs are never advertised.
 Leave the actual interviewing up to your student—it's an important part of the career development process.

-Q: What can my student do to increase her or his chances of finding a good job?
+Q: What can my student do to increase their chances of finding a good job?

 Obtain marketable skills.
-Regardless of her or his academic major, challenge your student to work on developing supplemental marketable skills, such as quantitative skills, communication skills, foreign language fluency, and leadership.
+Regardless of their academic major, challenge your student to work on developing supplemental marketable skills, such as quantitative skills, communication skills, foreign language fluency, and leadership.

 Take advantage of internships and externships.
 Experiential learning can give your student a taste of the real world of work.
 Internships are a chance to field-test a career (many occur over the summer), while externships offer students short-term job-shadowing experiences.
 Increasingly, employers choose new hires from their pool of former interns.